-[CTA] We’ve joined forces with RapidVisa.
+Boundless is your K-1 partner from start to finish.
 We stay with you right up until the finish line, when your visa gets approved.
 Get started today!

 After the Petition for Alien Fiancé(e) is approved, the sponsored fiancé(e) will need to submit Form DS-160.
 To do that, both fiancé(e)s will need to gather several items.
 Below are two lists — one for the sponsored fiancé(e) and one for the U.S. citizen sponsor.

 - Sealed medical exam given by an approved physician